Basil Hetzel

+The Hon.
 Basil Stuart Hetzel (13 June 1922 – 4 February 2017) was an Australian medical researcher who made a major contribution to combating iodine deficiency, a major cause of goitre and cretinism worldwide.

 Early life and education

 Hetzel was born in London to Elinor Hetzel (née Watt) and Kenneth Stuart Hetzel, an anaesthetist.
 Hetzel's parents were originally from South Australia but in London at the time while Kenneth worked at the University College Hospital.
 They returned to Adelaide in 1925.
 There he, along with his brother Peter (born 1924), was schooled at King's College and St Peter's College, Adelaide.

 Hetzel studied medicine at the University of Adelaide from 1940 to 1944.
 As a medical student, he was granted reserved occupation status during World War II.
 He later applied to join the Royal Australian Air Force as a medical officer but was denied on grounds of being unfit due to a long bout of pulmonary tuberculosis in 1945.

 He was a Fulbright Research Scholar in the 1950s which included an appointment at New York Hospital.
 In 1954, Hetzel and his family travelled to London where he undertook a Research Fellowship in the Department of Endocrinology and Metabolism at St Thomas' Hospital.